joshwoodland/boredcertified-supabase/README-supabase.md

    - created_at, updated_at (TIMESTAMPS)
    - is_deleted (BOOLEAN)
    - deleted_at (TIMESTAMP, nullable)
+   - provider_email (TEXT, nullable) - Email of the provider who owns this patient

 2. **Notes** - Stores patient notes
    - id (UUID)